alex-rghd/technical-assignment-store/README.md

+# Alexis's explanation

+## Working time

+- 1 hour of reflection
+- 3 hours of coding
+- 1 hour of structure, readme and proofreading.

+## Coding

+I coded to run the tests in order:

+- The decorator, use reflect-metadata package.
+- Write and Read functions, with simple string
+- add reccursion
+- Update read function to be able to get the result of a function.
+- Update Write and Read function to check permission with children's class.
+First I coded to check only the key[0] permission, if key[0] has not the right, all nested elements didn't have too, then I coded to check nested permission.
+- entries function

+## Folders

+Folders have explicit names and I think it's understandable by everyone.

+## Concepts used

+OOP, decorator, recursion, Memoization, wrapper

+Thanks for reading me.

 # Store and Restrict Decorator Assignment

 This is the repository for the technical test of creating a Store class and a Restrict decorator to manage access to user-generated content and data.